prb2/prb2.github.io/src/about.md

 ## About this website

-TODO
+This site is static HTML, generated from Markdown source files using Pandoc, with a simple shell script.

-You can view the source code for this website [here](https://github.com/prb2/prb2.github.io/).
+You can view the source code [here](https://github.com/prb2/prb2.github.io/).